 Source: ONS; Census, 1981.
 Centre for Cities’ calculations.
 Urban ECI computed at the Local Authority level including all local authorities.
 City’s ECI computed at the PUA level, including urban areas only.
 Largest cities measured by total employment and ECI scores are a weighted average considering each PUA’s size.

 This reversal of fortunes goes against the general trend.
 Figure 8 shows that those cities that were the most complex in 1981 are also the most complex today.
-In line with the theory of economic complexity, cities and large towns with higher complexity – mainly in the Greater South East - accumulated more knowledge, had a higher likelihood of innovating and so remained more complex in the decades ahead.
+In line with the theory of economic complexity, cities and large towns with higher levels of accumulated knowledge in 1981 – mainly in the Greater South East - remained more complex in the decades ahead.
+These cities had a higher likelihood of innovating and attracting highly knowledge workers and businesses.
 Box 4 looks in more detail at London’s development over this period which goes well beyond the general characterisation of the impact of the ‘Big Bang’.

-At the opposite side of the spectrum, most cities and large towns in the North and Midlands remained ‘trapped’ in low complexity economies.
+At the opposite end of the spectrum, most cities and large towns in the North and Midlands remained ‘trapped’ in low complexity economies.
 With comparatively little accumulated knowledge, these cities struggled to attract new innovative businesses, which would have consequently increased their productivity.

-Figure 8: The Great South East remained mostly complex between 1981 and 2019, while the biggest cities emerged
+Figure 8: The Great South East cities tended to remain complex between 1981 and 2019, while some of the biggest cities emerged

 Source: ONS; Census, 1981.
 Centre for Cities’ calculations.